-After long interruptions (carving finials for St. Eusebius's Church and large crockets for the Utrecht Dom Cathedral out of limestone) the statue of Thomas Aquinas is finally finished.
+After long interruptions (carving finials for St. Eusebius's Church and large crockets for the Utrecht Dom Cathedral out of new limestone) the statue of Thomas Aquinas is finally finished.
 In my previous blog posts you can read who this man was and how I reconstructed the sculpture, and how I started the copying of the statue with a lot of sawing.

 When I picked up the thread were the two parts already anchored to one another by two thick stainless steel threaded rods of 20mm thick, and such a 50 or 60 cms long.
 That won't come off so easily.
 I made it so that the top part fits onto the lower part a bit like a bottle cap.
 But I still needed to connect the jointing plane with a restoration mortar, because carving this plane to fit 100% is unnecessarily difficult.
 I can't glue it entirely, because a horizontal glue layer is like asking for trouble.
 The water won't seep through the material and the stone above the line will rot and break by freezing.
 Of course I did attach the pins firmly with epoxy adhesive.
 With the mortar I grouted the seam in the same colour and now it's hard to tell the spot.

 Feathers and feet

 This was followed by the wellknown steps of carving the details.
 With some measuring work and gradually detailing, a proper copy of the weathered sculpture emerged.
 I didn't use the pointing machine for this, because my presawing machine had already given me so much references that I could transfer the intermediate points much more easily with compasses and templates.

 I had reconstructed the missing pieces with plastiline clay in the old statue.
 This clay will not harden and can easily be removed again later.
 The clay coloured remarkably well with the rest of the statue, so it did not interfere while copying.